pedroafonso18/chaos_tool/README.md

 - **Database Connection Hogger:** Open and hold a large number of database connections for a specified duration to simulate max user or resource exhaustion scenarios.
 - **Database Failure Simulation:** Temporarily block access to a remote database by manipulating firewall rules over SSH.
 - **VM Shutdown Simulation:** Simulate virtual machine shutdown events for resilience testing.
+- **Random Docker container delete:** Simply delete random docker containers for resilience testing.
+- **Prune all Docker containers:** Remove all Docker containers at once for a full cleanup scenario.

 ## Planned Features
-- **Random Docker container delete:** Simply delete random docker containers for resilience testing.
+- **Random lagspikes:** Random lagspikes on network requests.
+- **Request interruption:** Make the machine unreachable for a few seconds, simulating an internet failure.
 ---

 ## Installation